IT21314742/Contact-Form-in-HTML-CSS-JavaScript---PHP/README.md

 This contact form is a fully functional web application built using HTML, CSS, JavaScript, and PHP.
+It provides users with a straightforward way to send messages directly to the website owner's email address.